ferdininadresi/linkedin-flow-filter/README.md

 3. Turn on **Developer mode** (top right).
 4. Click **Load unpacked**, select the unzipped folder.
 5. Refresh the LinkedIn Notifications page (linkedin.com/notifications).
+6. If the extension doesn't appear when you click "Notifications," fully refresh the page.

 (Works the same way on other Chromium-based browsers — Edge, Brave, Opera.)